sproutmaster/TraefikIPRules/README.md

 # Traefik IP Rules

-IPRules is a middleware plugin which accepts IP addresses or IP address ranges, and accepts or blocks requests originating from those IPs.
+IPRules is a middleware plugin which accepts or blocks requests originating from those IPs based on an IP address, range or subnet.

 ## How to use (Kubernetes CRD)